Eggslut

-Eggslut (stylized as eggslut) is a sandwich restaurant chain with locations in Los Angeles, Las Vegas, Tokyo, Seoul, Kuwait, London and Singapore, known for its signature dish "The Slut", a coddled egg on pureed potatoes, as well as their egg sandwiches.
-It was founded by Alvin Cailan.
+Eggslut (stylized as eggslut) is a sandwich restaurant chain with locations in Los Angeles, Las Vegas, Tokyo, Kuwait, and London, known for its signature dish "The Slut", a coddled egg on pureed potatoes, as well as their egg sandwiches.
+It was founded by Alvin Cailan in 2011.

 History

-Eggslut's name refers to a chef who adds an egg to everything to make it better.
-The first public use of it was by chef Anthony Bourdain in season 5, episode 5, of his show No Reservations, which aired on February 2, 2009.
+Eggslut's name refers to the popular phrase which developed among foodies in the mid-2000s that describes people who serve every dish topped by an egg.

+In 2013, Eggslut opened its first brick-and-mortar location in Los Angeles's Grand Central Market.
 In March 2017, Eggslut temporarily opened a pop-up concept store at Chefs Club Counter restaurant in Nolita, New York.
 Eggslut opened its first international store in the UK (7 August 2019), its second in Tokyo, Japan (13 September 2019), and its third international location in Seoul, South Korea (10 July 2020).
 Both locations are franchise owned.
-SPC Group, a Korean franchisor of Paris Baguette, and master franchisee of Dunkin Donuts, Baskin Robbins, Jamba Juice, and Shake Shack in Korea, has the rights to Eggslut in several countries.
+SPC Group, a South Korean franchisor of Paris Baguette, and master Korean franchisee of Dunkin Donuts, Baskin Robbins, Jamba Juice, and Shake Shack, has the rights to Eggslut in several countries.
 The brand also opened its first store in Singapore on 9 September 2021 at Scotts Square.
+In February 2025, the Eggslut store in Hong Kong announced its closure the same month; it had been operating there since 2022.
+This then followed by the sudden closure of Singapore branch on February 28, 2025.

+Eggslut opened a location in Seattle's Melrose Market in 2025.

+As of 2025 they no longer have stores in Seoul.